AvihaiAdler/Aegis/README.md

 ## Aegis

-Aegis is a simple anti-spam bot written in Java using [Javacord](https://javacord.org/), with the aim to help protect your server from malicious links scams.
-Aegis only save the bare minimum about your server.
-Currently the collected data is: the server id, the server name and your server configuration properties such as: your server prefix, the urls you decide to block etc.
+Aegis is a simple anti-spam bot written in Java using [Javacord](https://javacord.org/), with the aim to help protect your server from malicious link scams.
+Aegis only saves the bare minimum about your server.
+Currently the collected data is: the server id, the server name and server configuration properties such as: server prefix, urls one decides to block etc.

 Aegis will also log (internally) any message it deletes for a limited amount of time.

-Aegis _doesn't_ listen to private messages and _doesn't_ send private messages.
-This means that Aegis will respond to any command in the same channel the invoker used that command.
+Aegis _doesn't_ listens to private messages and _doesn't_ sends private messages.
+This means that Aegis will respond to any command in the same channel it was invoked.
 I **highly** suggest to create a hidden channel - visible only to the administrators of the server and use the commands there.

-Upon joining your server Aegis will attempt to create a logging channel with the name `aegis-log`.
-I suggest you make that channel read only for everyone besides Aegis.
+Upon joining a server Aegis will attempt to create a logging channel with the name `aegis-log`.
+I suggest to make that channel read only for everyone besides Aegis.
 Aegis will log every action it performs there.
-You can move that channel to any category after it's creation, just make sure Aegis can see it and write to it.
+The channel can be moved to any category after its creation, just make sure Aegis can sees it and can writes to it.

 ### Modes

 Aegis can operate in one of 2 modes:

 - restricted: Aegis will read and delete every message which has a `@everyone` tag and includes a url.
-- unresricted: Aegis will only delete messages which contains some words you deemed as suspicious (default mode) / contains urls you deemed as blocked.
+- unrestricted: Aegis will delete messages which contains some words an admin deem as suspicious / contains urls an admin deem as blocked.
+This mode is the default mode for Aegis

 ### Functionality

 Aegis has 3 different functionalities:

 - Restrict mode (explained above)
-- Aegis will scan messages for words you specified with the `suspect` command.
+- Aegis will scan messages for words an admin specified with the `suspect` command.
 If Aegis finds `threshold` or above number of those suspicious words in the message - it will delete the message and log the action
 - Aegis will scan messages for urls you specified with the `block` command.
 If Aegis finds a blocked url in a message - it will delete it and log the action

 ### Commands

-Aegis has a set of commands (listed below) you can use, note that currently only people with ADMINISTRATOR privileges / the server owner can invoke them.
+Aegis has a set of commands (listed below) one can use, note that currently only people with ADMINISTRATOR privileges / the server owner can invoke them.
 All commands must start with a prefix (`!` by default) except for the first one on the list.

 | Command    | Parameters                                   | Effect                                                                                          | Privileges  |